Real-Time Idling Vehicles Detection using Combined Audio-Visual Deep Learning: Experiments

 \section{Experiments}

 The system was deployed at the main entrance of the hospital test site for 14 test days.
-On average, about 10 vehicles were picking up and dropping off patients every hour, with some typically busier times (e.g. morning and mid afternoon).
-The vehicle motion detector, engine sound classifier, and entire IVD pipeline performance were evaluated qualitatively and quantitatively on a single day of held-out data.
+On average, about 10 vehicles are picking up and dropping off patients every hour, with some typically busier times (e.g., morning and mid afternoon).
+The vehicle motion detector, engine sound classifier, and entire IVD pipeline performance are evaluated qualitatively and quantitatively on a single day of held-out data.